 Work on the 157,000 square-foot Schiller Institute for Integrated Science and Society will began in late May.
 The facility, slated to open in the late fall of 2021, is being built on the site adjacent to Higgins Hall now occupied by Cushing Hall.

-Cushing is scheduled to be vacated by May 29, Nardone said, with interior demolition taking place during June and July.
+Cushing has been vacated and interior demolition will take place during June and July.
 Demolition of the building will take place from mid-July through September.
-The details of the schedule for the new building are under development now, she said, but it is anticipated that September will see the start of site preparation, with excavation beginning in October and lasting through December; meanwhile, work on the foundation begins in November.
+September will see the start of site preparation, with excavation beginning in October and lasting through December.
+Meanwhile, work on the foundation begins in November.

-The expected completion of the foundation next February will be followed by structural steel, exterior walls, interior fit-outs, and the stone façade, Nardone continued.
+The expected completion of the foundation next February will be followed by structural steel, exterior walls, interior fit-outs, and the stone façade.
 The final construction phase consists of systems commissioning and inspections, ending in late fall of 2021.